 Cassandra

-Cassandra, developed and supported by the Apache project, is a FOSS database management system for NoSQL databases.
-The application was originally developed by Facebook to support inbox search features, and in July 2008 it was released as an Open Source project.
-In 2009 Cassandra became part of the Apache Incubator project before becoming an Apache Top-Level project in 2010.
+Apache Cassandra®, developed and supported by the Apache Project, is a FOSS database management system for NoSQL databases.
+The application was originally developed at Facebook to support the Inbox Search feature and was released as an open-source project in July 2008.
+In 2009, Cassandra became part of the Apache Incubator Project, and in 2010, it became an Apache Top-Level Project.

-The main feature of Cassandra is its ability to distribute data over a large number of servers to not only ensure high availability but also to make sure that no single point of failure exists.
-Cassandra’s cluster concept is also “masterless”, i.e. does not have a specific controlling server, rather it consists of a cooperating network of all the servers included in the cluster.
-One of the key features of this tight network is the replication across various data centers.
+Cassandra’s main feature is distributing data across a large number of servers, which not only guarantees high availability but also eliminates any single point of failure.
+Cassandra’s cluster concept is also “masterless,” meaning it operates without a specific controlling server, instead functioning as a collaborative network of all servers that are part of the cluster.
+One of the key features of this dense network is replication across different data centers.

-Instead of, as is often the case, using SQL as the query language, Cassandra provides CQL – Cassandra Query Language.
-This adds another layer of abstraction between the database and users, and contains a multitude of commands specifically tailored to Cassandra and cluster applications.
+Instead of typically using SQL as a query language, Cassandra provides CQL, the Cassandra Query Language.
+This adds an additional layer of abstraction between the database and the user and includes many commands specifically tailored for Cassandra and cluster applications.
 As a Java-based system, Cassandra can be monitored using Java Management Extensions.
-For example, Nodetool can be used as the management system in order to add machines to/remove them from the cluster, for instance.
+For example, Nodetool can be used as a management system to add or remove machines from the cluster.